-The State of Maine 2012 Integrated Water Quality Monitoring and Assessment Report (Report), prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists the East Branch Wesserunsett Stream and its tributaries (ADB Assessment Unit ID ME0103000306\314R) as, "Category 2: Rivers and Streams Attaining Some Designated Uses - Insufficient Information for Other Uses."
+The State of Maine 2012 Integrated Water Quality Monitoring and Assessment Report, prepared by the Department pursuant to Sections 303(d) and 305(b) of the Federal Water Pollution Control Act, lists the 19.08 mile long main stem segment of the Penobscot River from Cambolasse Stream to the Piscataquis River (Assessment Unit ID ME0102000502_231R) as, "Category 4-B: Rivers and Streams Impaired by Pollutants - Pollution Control Requirements Reasonably Expected to Result in Attainment."
+The impairment in this context refers to the presence of dioxin, low dissolved oxygen and nutrient and eutrophication issues.

 The Report lists all of Maine's fresh waters as, "Category 4-A: Waters Impaired by Atmospheric Deposition of Mercury."
-Impairment in this context refers to a statewide fish consumption advisory due to elevated levels of mercury in some fish tissues.
-The Report states, "All freshwaters are listed in Category4A (TMDL Completed) due to USEPA approval of a Regional Mercury TMDL.
+The impairment in this context refers to a statewide fish consumption advisory due to elevated levels of mercury in some fish tissues.
+The Report states, "All freshwaters are listed in Category 4-A (TMDL Completed) due to USEPA approval of a Regional Mercury TMDL.

 Maine has a fish consumption advisory for fish taken from all freshwaters due to mercury.
 Many waters, and many fish from any given water, do not exceed the action level for mercury.
 However, because it is impossible for someone consuming a fish to know whether the mercury level exceeds the action level, the Maine Department of Health and Human Services decided to establish a statewide advisory for all freshwater fish that recommends limits on consumption.
 Maine has already instituted statewide programs for removal and reduction of mercury sources."
 Pursuant to 38 M.R.S.A. § 420(1-B)(B), "a facility is not in violation of the ambient criteria for mercury if the facility is in compliance with an interim discharge limit established by the Department pursuant to section 413 subsection 11."
-The Department has established interim monthly average and daily maximum mercury concentration limits and reporting requirements for this facility pursuant to 06-096 CMR 519.
+The Report also lists this segment of the 19.08 mile stretch of the Penobscot River as, "Category 5-D: Rivers and Streams Impaired by Legacy Pollutants."
+The impairment in this context refers to legacy polychlorinated biphenyls (PCBs) found in fish tissue monitoring that revealed legacy PCBs.